pexpect/pexpect/doc/commonissues.rst

 --------------------------------------------

-You may notice when running for example cat(1) or base64(1), when sending a very long input line, that it is not fully recieved, and the BEL ('\a') is found in output.
+You may notice when running for example cat(1) or base64(1), when sending a very long input line, that it is not fully received, and the BEL ('\a') may be found in output.

 By default the child terminal matches the parent, which is often in "canonical mode processing".
 You may wish to disable this mode.
 The exact limit of a line